Twasi/twasi-docs/docs/home.md

 ## Welcome

 to the official documentation of Twasi.
-This is the developer section which is dedicated to Java developers who are interested in Twasi Plugin development.
+This is the developer section which is dedicated to Java developers who are interested in Twasi-Plugin development.

 Twasi uses the modularity of Java.
 This documentation requires basic to enhanced experience with the Java programming language - depending on how complex a plugin should be.
 If you are not familiar with Java you propably won't be able to follow this documentation, but there are a lot of free beginner-friendly Java tutorials out there on the internet!

 ## What is Twasi?

 Twasi is an open source chatbot for the video-livestreaming platform Twitch.
 It is developed in our free time and will always be free to use.
+We offer a framework that can be used to develop custom functions for the bot very easily.
+If you want to learn more you're at the right place!

 ### Twasi-Core